-One of the most doom like long distance-relationship problems is thinking about the future.
-It can be anxiety inducing to plan a future when you already live in a different city from your partner.
+One of the most doom-like long-distance relationship problems is uncertainty about the future.
+It can be anxiety-inducing to plan a future when you already live in a different city than your partner.
 While you must contemplate it, do not spend every second stressing about it.

-Thinking about the prospect of marriage and aligning your careers or even picking a city to live in are some long conversations and difficult decisions.
+Thinking about the prospect of marriage and aligning your careers or even picking a city to live in calls for some long conversations and difficult decisions.
 This might make you constantly evaluate where and how you should be taking things, taking away from the value of the present.

 Even though you two are together, you still have a lot of time to focus on the other things in your life.
-Friends, family, career and a passion can take up a lot of your energy in any relationship.
+Friends, family, career, and hobbies can take up a lot of your energy in any relationship.
 When you become too focused on those, your relationship could take a backseat.

 As you grow as a person, you may not be able to keep tabs on your partner’s growth and experiences.
-You might become naturally inclined towards individuality and stop incorporating your partner into every single thing.
+You might become naturally inclined toward individuality and stop incorporating your partner into every single thing.
 That’s when you begin feeling disconnected in a long-distance relationship.

 Related Reading: 7 Warning Signs You Are Growing Apart In Your Marriage

 Ensuring the need for space is key to sustaining a long-distance relationship.
-Space or taking time off is not necessarily a bad thing.
-It allows one to step away and think smartly for themselves if you want to avoid long distance relationship probl
+Space in a relationship or taking time off is not necessarily a bad thing.
+It allows one to step away and think smartly for themselves, and this can go a long way in avoiding long-distance relationship problems

 If you love your partner, you must understand their need for space and their need to be themselves.
-When one is too occupied by another person, it can lead to conflicts and emotionally suffocate them.
+Always needing their time and attention can lead to conflicts and emotionally suffocate them.
 Create space to allow them, and yourself, to breathe.